Calgary & Toronto

 WAY HARD | HARD | MIDDLE OF THE ROADSIES | CHILL | HELLA CHILL

 Holy yellow penguins these classes are Way Hard.
 And what’s more is they are v v fun.
-The biggest stand-out that you don’t really get from other boxing studios (maybe besides Rumble) is the intense focus and connection to the music.
+The biggest stand-out from other boxing studios (maybe besides Rumble) is UNDRCARD’s intense focus and connection to the music.
 It’s very much like a modern-day spin class that encourages you to ride to the beat.
 Every punch is choreographed to the melody, which adds a touch of grace to the entire experience and helps you get back on track if you’ve lost your place.

-The third round was about mastering our combination, which by this point we felt like goddamn bosses cuz we had it locked.
-With about five minutes left, we dropped to the ground for an ab sequence with our toes locked under the bag and our sweaty gloves allowed to come off.
+The third round was about mastering the combination.
+Which, I have to admit, it felt like I damn well nailed it.
+With five minutes left, we dropped to the ground for an ab sequence with our toes secured under the bag and our sweaty gloves removed.
 We finished with a bit of full-body stretching.
 By the end, we could feel our ENTIRE BODY fatigued and, although exhausted, we felt sharper both physically and mentally.
 So, win.

 Tabs is a freelance brand and marketing professional, co-host of The After30 Podcast and creator of Fit-City Guide.
 You can find her in a fitness studio every week, chatting up the instructors and fellow class goers on their experience, and generally being a creep in the background taking photos of everything.
 When she isn’t writing for Fit-City Guide, Tab is chasing her toddler son, drinking bubbly (maybe even at the same time), and eating popcorn.